RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You use it if you have forgotten what files have been changed or if you want to confirm before doing a git commit.
+You use it if you have forgotten what files have been changed or if you want to confirm before doing a git commit.<br>

 ## git push --set-upstream <repo> <branch>
 ### What it does

 This sets the upstream for your current working branch.
   That means it sets the destination for where it goes when you do a git push.

 ### When to use it

-you use it when you first made a new branch and GitHub needs to know where you want your content to go.
+you use it when you first made a new branch and
+  GitHub needs to know where you want your content to go.

 ### Why you use it

-GitHub will not allow you to push changes to a repository if it doesn't know what upstream you are using.
-So you use it because it will not work otherwise.
+GitHub will not allow you to push changes to a repository, if it doesn't know what upstream you are using.
+So you use it because it will not work otherwise.<br>

 ## git diff
 ### What it does